freqtrade/freqtrade/docs/configuration.md

 #### Buy price side

-The configuration option `bid_strategy.price_side` defines the side of the spread the bot looks for when buying.
+The configuration setting `bid_strategy.price_side` defines the side of the spread the bot looks for when buying.

 The following displays an orderbook.